 Our Health and Wellness initiative is a multi-grade program that focuses on five main pillars of Health and Wellness (Physical, Mental, Spiritual, Nutritional, Digital).
-Fridays will be dedicated to programming in these specific areas and students in Grades 1-6 will rotate through sessions with peers of all age levels.
+Some Fridays throughout the year will be dedicated to programming in these specific areas and students in Grades 1-6 will rotate through sessions with peers of all age levels.